antmendoza/temporal_java_workshop/src/main/java/io/temporal/workshop/_final/README.md

     }
 ```

-Now the Workfow will be running until the `Workflow.await` condition is true.
+Now the Workfow execution won't close, it will be running until the `Workflow.await` condition is true.

 Note that `this.account` is used by `getAccountSummary` method to return the account info shown in our UI.